1132-NCCU-DataScience/hw4/README.md

      <img src="/images/shinyapp_on_rstudio.png" width="70%" height="70%" >
      <p/>

-   - Please organize your Shiny application using the following folder structure, replace `110753xxx` with your actual student number.
+   - Please organize your Shiny application using the following folder structure.
+Replace `110753xxx` with your actual student number.
 ```
 110753xxx
    |-- 110753xxx.R